SharedControlAutonomousDriving/scad_tot/README.md

 ### Option 2: Native Install

 This option installs the project natively on your system.
 Using a `venv` is recommended, but not required.
 Detailed instructions for this option can be found here: [Native Installation Instructions](./docs/NATIVE_INSTALL.md).

+## Download Dataset

+This repository does not include the dataset because it is too large.
+Download the CSV file and place it in `./data/rt_all_data.csv`.